desprit/starter/README.md

 1. SSL certificate not accepted by the browser

 Happens to me on MacOS.
 Would keep showing "Your connection is not private" and wouldn't let me open the page.
 Type "thisisunsafe" to fix that.

+2. Web service dies with "esbuild-wasm" platform warnings

+This happens on MacOS with M1 chip.
+Replace `yarn dev` with `npm rebuild esbuild && yarn dev` in `docker-compose.base.yml`.